Christmas Bay (Texas)

-Christmas Bay is a small bay located on the Texas Gulf Coast in Brazoria County, Texas, immediately southwest of West Bay, near the Galveston Bay system's southwest corner.
-It is a minor estuary, one of a series of estuaries along the Gulf Coast of Texas, and receives the discharge from Bastrop Bayou, along with the adjacent coastal watershed.
-The bay is separated from the Gulf of Mexico by Follet's Island and connects with it through San Luis Pass and Cold Pass.
-Its minor extensions are Bastrop Bay to the north and Drum Bay to the southwest.
-The nearest city is Freeport, about 10 mi to the southwest at the mouth of the Brazos River.
+Christmas Bay is a shallow bay located on the Texas Gulf Coast in Brazoria County, Texas, southwest of West Bay near the Galveston Bay system.
+It is a minor estuary protected from the Gulf of Mexico by Follet's Island, with tidal exchange through San Luis Pass and Cold Pass.
+The bay connects to Bastrop Bay on the north and Drum Bay on the southwest.
+The nearest city is Freeport, approximately 10 mi away at the mouth of the Brazos River.